namine92/namine92.github.io/content/about.md

 ### MapsIndoors for iOS

 Indoor navigation for iOS provides you with a seamless transition from outdoor to indoor navigation.
 Your users will be able to get navigation to anywhere – from any location outside and inside your facility.
 Interface your indoor map with an indoor positioning system and provide users with bluedot indoor navigation.
-Use their geolocation to send your users push-notifications.

 * Built on top of Google Maps SDK for iOS
 * Easy integration using CocoaPods
 * API Documentation in headers
 * Online documentation and getting-started guide
-* Cutting-edge MapsIndoors application source code for both phones, phablets and tablets
+* Cutting-edge MapsIndoors application source code for both phones and tablets

 ### MapsIndoors for Android